How Do You Find The Ratio Of A Perimeter

 • For other Shapes: Consult the specific definition of similarity for that type of shape.

 Example: A rectangle with sides 2 and 4 and another with sides 4 and 8 are similar because their sides are in proportion (2:4 = 4:8 = 1:2), and all angles are 90 degrees.
-However, a rectangle with sides 2 and 4 and a square with sides of length 3 are not similar, even if they have similar perimeters.
+Still, a rectangle with sides 2 and 4 and a square with sides of length 3 are not similar, even if they have similar perimeters.

 Tip 2: Use Units Consistently